 • Not all unsecured debts can be included when you are sequestrated

 • Any windfalls or other significant financial gains such as an inheritance, may need to be paid over to your Trustee during the period of sequestration

 Scotland Debt Solutions works solely on behalf of Scottish residents and can offer further guidance on the sequestration process.
-Call one of our experts to arrange a free same-day meeting in complete confidence at one of four offices around Scotland.
+Call one of our experts to arrange a free same-day meeting in complete confidence at one of five offices around Scotland.